mbroz2/quarkus-workshop-langchain4j/docs/docs/section-1/step-08.md

 --8<-- "../../section-1/step-08-mcp-server/src/main/java/dev/langchain4j/quarkus/workshop/Weather.java"
 ```

 Great!
-All that's left is to add some configurations to our project. ==To the application.properties, add the following:==
+All that's left is to add some configurations to our project.
+To the application.properties, add the following:

 ```properties title="application.properties"
 # run the MCP server on a different port than the client